Wildlife Conservation & Tribal Life

-- Experience life in a rural village and in a Maasai community
+- Experience life in a rural village at the foot of Mount Kilimanjaro.

-- Hike on tribal lands with Maasai warriors
+- Hike on sacred lands with Maasai warriors.

 Choose one of these projects and delve further into your area of interest: